NapojTH/Melbourne-Food-Delivery/README.md

-# Melbourne-Food-Delivery project (for more detail of procedure please look through the jupyter notebook file)
+# Melbourne-Food-Delivery project (This project is a part of FIT5196 Data Wrangling unit)
 ## Summary

 This assignment consists of data cleansing and exploratory data analysis on the Melbourne food delivery datasets including dirty dataset, missing-value dataset and the dataset consisted outlier in delivery charge.

+(for more detail of procedure please look through the jupyter notebook file)

 Here is the summary of this project result :